Convertiv/handoff-0-6-0/readme.md

 # Handoff 0.6.0 POC Repo

-This is a demonstration of the MVP repo for handoff.
+This is a demonstration of the 0.6.0 code for handoff.

 ### Quick Start
 1. Run `npm install`
 2. Run `npm run fetch`
 3. Answer the prompts

+### Integration
+This repo is set up to allow easy testing of integration with Bootstrap 5.3 or Tailwind 3.3.
+The tailwind integration is not production ready yet, but this repo allows you to test both.

+To test bootstrap, run `node bootstrap.js`.
+To test tailwind, run `node tailwind.js`.

 ### Details
 Handoff can be used either via the cli -